 - Reducing Council tax inequality.
 Council tax in Cambridgeshire averages £1,424 a year for a Band D property, whereas the average band D tax payer in Westminster pays £415 and in Wandsworth £428, as in inner London councils have extra revenues from things like parking charges, as well as a higher rate of Revenue Support Grant from central government

-We have invested significantly in transformation projects over the last few years – approximately £2m which has reduced our operating costs by £140m a year.
+We have invested significantly in transformation projects over the last few years – approximately £2m which has reduced our operating costs significantly.

 Despite this our demand for services continues to rise